contagon/gtsam-nb/README.md

 uv add gtsam-nb       # if using uv
 ```

-Then just use as you would the official gtsam Python bindings:
+Then use as you would the official gtsam Python bindings:

 ```python
 import gtsam
 ```

-`gtsam-nb` should be a near drop-in replacement for the official `gtsam` python package, with the following exceptions:
+`gtsam-nb` should be a near drop-in replacement for the official `gtsam` python package, with the following (mostly minor) exceptions:
-- nanobind doesn't accept python lists in place of numpy arrays for function arguments.
+- Unlike pybind11, nanobind doesn't accept python lists in place of numpy arrays for function arguments.
 So wrapping lists in `np.array(...)` is necessary.
 - `OrderingType` enum values are now accessed as `gtsam.OrderingType.XXX` instead of `gtsam.Ordering.OrderingType.XXX`.
+- `lambda_` is now `lambda_a` in `gtsam.LevenbergMarquardtOptimizer` due to how nanobind handles private methods.

-There are likely other small changes (please let us know if you find any), but they should all be fairly minor.
+There are likely other tweaks required (please let us know if you find any), but they should all be fairly minor.

 ## Why?